Criminal Justice and Public Order Act 1994: Criticism

 Jon Savage, author of books on youth culture, said of the legislation in Bill form, "It's about politicians making laws on the basis of judging people's lifestyles, and that's no way to make laws".
 George Monbiot described it as "crude, ill-drafted and repressive".
 The Act was described by Professor of Cultural Studies Jeremy Gilbert as a "piece of legislation which was "explicitly aimed at suppressing the activities of certain strands of alternative culture", the main targets being squatting, direct action, football fan culture, hunt sabotage and the free party.

 The sections which specifically refer to parties or raves were, according to Professor of Sociology Nigel South, "badly defined and drafted" in an atmosphere of moral panic following the Castlemorton Common Festival.
 The law's attempt to define music in terms of "repetitive beats" was described as "bizarre" by Professor of Law Robert Lee.

 Reflecting on the time, the journalist Ally Fogg wrote in The Guardian:

 Response from musicians

-The British IDM band Autechre released the three-track Anti EP in support of the advocacy group Liberty.
+The British IDM duo Autechre released the three-track Anti EP in support of the advocacy group Liberty.
 The EP contained "Flutter", a song composed to contravene the definition of music in the Act as "repetitive beats" by using 65 distinctive drum patterns.
 The EP bore a warning advising DJs to "have a lawyer and a musicologist present at all times to confirm the non-repetitive nature of the music in the event of police harassment".